 Even with a team of experts, there is never a 100% guarantee that everything has been found and cleaned up.
 But you stand a much better chance of doing this correctly if you engage an experienced IR firm.
 Also, when it comes time to do a press release, having a well-known firm on your side will help your users feel like you’re taking the incident seriously.

 When choosing an incident response firm, reputation goes a long way.
 The firms with better reputations attract better talent, at least on average.
 As always, it pays to ask around for recommendations from people you trust.
-The bigger firms are generally all decent, and will have several advantages over the smaller guys.
+The bigger firms are generally all decent, and will have several advantages over the smaller firms.
 First, all major firms offer a zero cost retainer option, so you can sign a contract and have them ready to go without spending any money upfront.
 Second, they will probably be quicker to respond than a smaller firm, simply because they have more consultants available at any given time.

 Another advantage bigger firms have (not just IR, this goes for PR and legal as well) is their breadth of experience.
 This can be especially important if your startup has customers in foreign countries with strict privacy laws or notification requirements, or if you’re using a complex or niche technology stack.
 Is your product built with OpenBSD, Scala, and Spark, hosted on Oracle’s cloud?
 You should probably make sure the IR firm has people with experience using those technologies.
 Startups tend to be on the bleeding edge and most security consultants simply can’t keep up.